ekramteyeb/visma-holidayPlanner/README.md

 * run the index.js file using node like node index.js from terminal
 * the output will be logged to console

+# Limitations :
+* Currently working only for US country and fetchs calculates list of holidays in US.